lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

 Importing Github Repositories
 -----------------------------

 Importing a Github repository is similar to import and running jupyter notebook.
 All you have to do is to fill out with github repository URL and click GET TO FOLDER button.

 .. image:: import_github_repository.png
    :alt: Import Github repository

 .. warning::

    If there are not enough resources to start a session or folder count is at the limit, then importing repository will fail.
 Please check resource statistics panel and Data & Storage page before importing the repository.

-You can see the repository is successfully imported as Vfolder with its name.
+You can see the repository is successfully imported as a data folder with its name.

 .. image:: import_github_repository_result.png
    :alt: Import Github repository result

 .. note::

-   If there's Vfolder that has the same name already, the system will append ``_`` (underscore) and number in the imported repository folder.
+   If there's data folder that has the same name already, the system will append ``_`` (underscore) and number in the imported repository folder.